 NOTRE DAME CATHEDRAL AND SAIGON POST OFFICE

 On the next block is the Saigon Post Office, built in 1886 and credited as work of known French civil engineer and architect Gustave Eiffel.
 The light yellow building houses the Saigon Central Post Office.
 There are several booths for sending postcards, parcels, etc., and some booths selling souvenirs and handicrafts.
-On my visit, I chanced a Vietnamese couple on their pre-nup photo shoot where I joined the camera team.
+On my visit, a Vietnamese couple was having their prenup photo shoot where I joined the camera team.
 Nothing much to do here apart from post-office related activities.
 If you plan to take a break from walks, talk to local vendors outside the building.

 EMPEROR JADE PAGODA